CabrilloRoboticsClub/cabrillo_rov_2023/doc/shutdown-procedure.md

 1. unplug the SBS50 from the 48v PSU

-1. unplug the IEC-C19 cable from the IEC-C20 socket on the 48V PSU
+1. unplug the 48V PSU Power Cable (IEC-C19) from the Power Input Socket (IEC-C20) on the 48V PSU

-1. unplug the IEC-C19 / NEMA 5-15P Cable from the NEMA 5-15R socket
+1. unplug the 48V PSU Power Cable (IEC-C19 / NEMA 5-15P) from the Extension Cord Outlet (NEMA 5-15R)

 1. Coil the cable inside the PSU box